abeldekat/nvim_pde/README.md

 ## Workflow

-I touch type using the right hand in combination with the forefinger of the left hand
+I touch type using the right hand in combination with the index finger of the left hand, using a customized colemak-dh [layout].

 - Leader: `space`
 - Main plugins: [akmini.visits_harpooned], [mini.files], [mini.pick], [akmini.jump2d_leaped]
 - Menu: [mini.clue]
+- Keyboard: Halcyon Ferris, a split keyboard with 34 keys

 ### VisitsHarpooned